Information and communications technology in Papua New Guinea: a sector profile

 In addition to fixed line and mobile towers, redundancy and remote telecommunications and data services in PNG are also provided via low-orbit satellite.

 In September 2020, Fiji’s Amalgamated Telecom Holdings signalled its intent to enter PNG’s telecommunications market, supported by a US$25 million cornerstone investment from the Asian Development Bank.
-The roll-out, delayed due to COVID-19, is expected to be complete in 2022.
+The roll-out, delayed due to COVID-19, was finally begun in April 2022, when Vodafone PNG was formally launched.

 In October 2021, Australia’s largest telco Telstra announced a deal to acquire Digicel Pacific (which includes Digicel PNG), for US$1.6 billion, with financial assistance from the Australian government.
-The deal, which requires regulatory and government approvals, is expected to be completed in the first quarter of 2022.
+The deal, which requires regulatory and government approvals, was completed in July 2022.

 Regulatory environment